Volunteer in Victoria Falls

 Please note, this schedule will vary depending on the season and the nature of the work being done at the time.

-Accommodation is in single rooms, located within the conservation center where the program is based.
+Volunteers are accommodated within private rooms at the conservation center where the program is based.
 As the conservation center is situated on a private game reserve, it is not uncommon to see African wildlife grazing throughout the day!
-Bedrooms are private, with one single bed per room and a ceiling fan, desk and storage shelving.
+Bedrooms are private with one single bed per room and a ceiling fan, desk and storage shelving.
 Bathrooms are shared between up to four volunteers of the same gender and offer western toilets and hot showers.
 In addition to the sleeping quarters, the accommodation also offers an open-air communal area with a swimming pool, braai (barbecue) and picnic tables, where volunteers can socialize and enjoy meals.
+WiFi is also available at the volunteer accommodation.

 On-site staff clean the accommodation throughout the week, however volunteers are also required to keep these areas tidy.
 Laundry services are provided on a weekly basis.